markus-sig/starsim/README.md

 This project should become a little command-line Space-Ship-Trading Game.
 It's main purpose is to teach pupils the use of Github and object orientation and inheritance in Pyhton3.
 Main features:
-- a player starts with money but now space ships on a planet
+- a player starts with money but no space ships on a planet
 - planets come in three categories: agri, tech, war-torn; on planets there will be a shipyard with cargo ships and fighter ships there will also be a market place with two type of goods (food and tech), prices will vary